Detection: Windows Raw Access To Disk Volume Partition

 Known False Positives

-This event is really notable but we found minimal number of normal application from system32 folder like svchost.exe accessing it too.
+There are som minimal number of normal applications from system32 folder like svchost.exe accessing the MBR.
 In this case we used 'system32' and 'syswow64' path as a filter for this detection.

 Associated Analytic Story